guillermo-carrasco/BestPracticesWorkshop/README.md

 * Why it does it

-You should attempt to make the code "self-documenting" by using descriptive names for functions and variables.
-When the reason for doing something cannot be made clear, however, you can add a comment to explain the reason for a piece of code.
+You should attempt to make the code "self-documenting" by using descriptive names for functions and variables; when the reason for doing something cannot be made clear, however, you can add a comment to explain the reason for a piece of code.